 How to Write Program Objectives/Outcomes.
 University of Connecticut assessment web site

 Program Assessment Handbook: Guidelines for Planning and Implementing Quality Enhancing Efforts of Program and Student Learning Outcomes.
-University of Central Florida.
+The University of Central Florida.

 Program-Based Review and Assessment: Tools and Techniques for Program Improvement.
 [PDF] Office of Academic Planning and Assessment.
-University of Massachusetts Amherst.
+The University of Massachusetts Amherst.
 (2001).

 Tools & Techniques for Program Improvement: Handbook for Program Review & Assessment of Student Learning.
 [PDF] Office of Institutional Assessment, Research, and Testing.
 Western Washington University.
 (2006).